 Painting, sculpture, architecture, and photography; developments during late 1960s to present; conceptual art, performance art, neo-abstraction, and picture/theory art with each approached from a global perspective.

 ARTH:3850 Pop Art 3 s.h.

 Survey of pop art in America, Britain, Europe; focus on developments in painting and sculpture 1950s to early 1960s; continuing influence of Pop Art.

 Survey of Minimalism; focus on developments in painting and sculpture during 1960s; continuing influence.

 Survey of photography 1839 to present.

-Artistic history of American national parks; beginning with painter George Catlin's idea of a "nation's park" in the 1840s, art has played a major role in development of and attitudes toward these special places; includes magazine engravings, tourist guidebooks, government reports, monumental oil paintings, photographs, and recent photomontages; focus will be on Yellowstone, Niagara, Yosemite, and the Grand Canyon, but will also include less well-known sites such as Acadia National Park and the Pictured Rocks National Lakeshore.
+Artistic history of American national parks; beginning with painter George Catlin's idea of a nation's park in the 1840s; how art has played a major role in development of and attitudes toward these special places; magazine engravings, tourist guidebooks, government reports, monumental oil paintings, photographs, and recent photomontages; focus on Yellowstone, Niagara, Yosemite, and the Grand Canyon, as well as less well-known sites such as Acadia National Park and the Pictured Rocks National Lakeshore.

 Research and preparation of thesis.
 Requirements: honors standing.